Review · Women's Health

 Is Her Somatic Reset a scam?

-Will this help my hot flashes?
+Will this actually stop my hot flashes?